 Dolls made from Paper Mache could be easily molded and were more durable than their earlier wax predecessors.
-Paper Mache dolls were manufactured in Germany in great numbers in the early 1800s, and were made in one form or another (although in much smaller numbers) until the late 1800s as they were largely replaced by china and bisque dolls.
+Paper Mache dolls were manufactured in Germany in great numbers in the early 1800s and were made in one form or another (although in much smaller numbers) until the late 1800s as China and bisque dolls largely replaced them.

 04 of 09

 Bisque dolls with a glazed finish are called porcelain dolls, more commonly known as china dolls.
 China dolls followed papier-mache in the late 1840s and 1850s and were produced alongside bisque dolls until the very early 1900s.
 China dolls have a very stylized appearance to us today with their generally pale, untinted skin tones.Continue to 5 of 9 below.